 Another manufacturing technology arose by simply taking the micro-structured silicon devices made by the semiconductor technologies and replicating the structures into a soft polymer in a process called casting (often also referred to as “soft lithography”), just by pouring the liquid polymer onto the silicone matrix, hardening it, and removing the soft polymer replicate.
 This process can be repeated may times, and besides the one-time investment in the silicon master, it is – from an equipment point of view – an extremely low-cost technology.
 The material used for this process is a special kind of silicone, usually PDMS (Polydimethylsiloxane).

-Later on, a merger of conventional fabrication technologies, for e.g. standard life science plastic lab ware, namely injection molding, with micro-technology took place.
-The challenge that had to be overcome to make this technology available for microfluidics was in a first instance the generation of the micro-structured master in metals that withstands, depending on the feature sizes, several thousand to several hundred thousand replication cycles.
-After the replication, assembling technologies needed to be developed.
-The adoption of industrial replication technologies in combination with the wide variety of commercially available polymers enables a most cost efficient fabrication together with the widest design freedom and is the reason for the current progress made in the commercialization of microfluidic devices.
+Later on, a merger of micro-technology with injection molding, a conventional fabrication technology used for standard life science plastic lab ware, took place.
+In order to make this technology available for microfluidics, several challenges had to be overcome.
+First, micro-structured masters in metals that withstand thousands to several hundred thousand replication cycles had to be generated.
+Following successful replication, assembling technologies needed to be developed.
+The current progress in commercialization of microfluidic devices is driven by the adoption of industrial replication technologies in combination with the wide variety of commercially available polymers.
+Not only enable these recent developments a cost-efficient fabrication but furthermore allow for a great design freedom of microfluidic chips.